-The following are exempted before and after subjecting the toy to the tests according to Clause 5:
+The following are exempted before and after subjecting the toy to the tests according to Clause 5 (test methods):

 - paper books and other articles made of paper and pieces of paper;

 - writing materials such as crayons, chalk, pencils and pens;

 - modelling clay and similar products;

 - fingerpaints, water colours, paint sets and paint brushes;

 - fuzz;

 - balloons;

 - textile fabric;

 - yarn;

-- elastic and string; - audio and/or video discs which are not themselves small parts.
+- elastic and string;

+- audio and/or video discs which are not themselves small parts.

-Guidance on categories of toys which can be considered as intended for children under 36 months is given in A.4.2.
+Guidance on categories of toys which can be considered as intended for children under 36 months is given in A.4.2 (toys appropriate for children under 3 years of age).